jhpyle/docassemble/_docs/config.md

 [Twilio] phone number will be started into the `docassemble.base:data/questions/examples/sms.yml` interview.

+# Miscellaneous optional directives

+## <a name="checkin interval"></a>Polling frequency

+By default, the user interface polls the server every six seconds to "check in" to see if anything has happened that it needs to know about, and to let the server know that the user is still active.

+You can change this interval by setting the `checkin interval` directive.
+The number refers to the milliseconds between each call to the server.

+{% highlight yaml %}
+checkin interval: 6000
+{% endhighlight %}

 ## <a name="docassemble_git_url"></a>Alternative GitHub location for docassemble

 The [Packages] feature updates the **docassemble** software directly